aldrenjunior/aldrenjunior/README.md

 ### Aldrén Martins de Queiroz Junior

 Welcome!
-Here I can see some projects that I am studying and developing.. </p>
+Here I can see some projects that I am studying and developing. </p>

 ##